clcollins/homelabCloudInit/simpleCloudInitService/README.md

 ![A screen showing the boot process for a Linux server running cloud-init](img/cloud-init.jpg)

 Admittedly, Cloud Init has more utility to a cloud provider provisioning machines for many different clients.
 For a homelab run by a single sysadmin, much of what Cloud Init solves might be a little superfluous.
-However, getting it setup and learning how it works is a great way to learn more about this cloud technology, and it does still have utility for configuring your devices on first boot.
+However, getting it setup and learning how it works is a great way to learn more about this cloud technology, and its still useful for configuring your devices on first boot.

 Today we will learn about Cloud Init and its "NoCloud" datasource, designed to allow the use of Cloud Init outside of a traditional cloud provider setting.
 To do that we will install Cloud Init on a client device and set up a container running a web service to respond to the client's requests.
 We will investigate what the client is requesting from the web service and modify the web service container to serve a basic, static Cloud Init service.